 • What does the process involve?
 The first thing hunters will do is fill out paperwork (three copies of the paperwork will be produced – one of which you will keep, that you will be required to turn in at the end of the show to receive your trophy), at which point they will wait their turn to have their antlers scored.

 The measurers will be measuring as fast as possible, while taking extreme care to ensure accuracy.
 If there is a question about how something is scored, several scorers will collectively make the judgment call.

 After each trophy is scored, they’ll pencil in a score on the back of the trophy mount, and then the scoresheet is entered into a database.
 The trophy then goes to the floor of the show, where it is displayed.

 • How do I pick my antlers up?
-There will be a designated trophy pickup spot at the event.
+The designated trophy pickup spot at the event will be the Show Office Headquarters.
 Participants will need their original sign-in paperwork to retrieve their antlers.
 That’s a security measure to ensure the right folks receive their antlers.
 With the crowd of people, somebody could get hurt or the chances of a trophy being dropped and broken increase — for this reason once antlers have been picked up, they must leave the show immediately.